Some subscribers tell me they don’t want to pay membership fees. Here’s why they could be missing out.

 Assuming a program with a membership fee does fit your needs, it’s simple math.

-Take the non-flying membership and joining costs and divide them by how many hours you expect to fly during the membership period, generally 12 months.
+Divide the non-flying membership and joining costs by the number of hours you expect to fly during the membership period, typically 12 months.

 A $10,000 fee divided by 12 is $833.